samuraisam/cycloauth/README.md

  * A simple and compliant OAuth 1.0a provider
  * HMAC-SHA1 and PLAINTEXT signature methods
  * Pluggable storage backend
- * MongoDB (using [txmongo](https://github.com/fiorix/mongo-async-python-driver/tree/master/txmongo)) storage backend bundled
+ * MongoDB storage backend bundled (using [txmongo](https://github.com/fiorix/mongo-async-python-driver/tree/master/txmongo))

 I am still working on tests and compliancy however am using it for a production project and so it should see regular updates toward supporting various consumer libraries.

 Here's how to use it:

 ### 1. Clone, install requirements and install:

+This should be done from within a `virtualenv`

     $ git clone git://github.com:/samuraisam/cycloauth
     $ cd cycloauth